15 days Ancient China tour with capitals exploration

 Enjoy this wonderful China history tour with a visit to five famous ancient capitals in China.
 Experience a soft train ride from Beijing to Luoyang.
 While visiting these unparalleled ancient relics including the Forbidden City, the Terracotta Warriors and the Shaolin Temple, you will get a better understanding of China's massive history and culture.

 Welcome to Beijing, the capital city of China.
-As one of the six Chinese ancient capital cities, Beijing has its rich cultural heritages and tourism resources.
-Along with Beijing, in the following 15 days you will visit several ancient capitals in China.
+As one of the six Chinese ancient capital cities, Beijing has its rich cultural heritage and tourism resources.
+Along with Beijing, you will visit several ancient capitals in China.

 Today you will start your tour with a guided visit to Tiananmen Square, it is the world's largest public square and represents the heart of Imperial Beijing.
-The square is also a notable symbol to Chinese people as where many historical events once took place.
+It's also a notable symbol to Chinese people as to where many historical events once took place.

 After lunch, head to Ming Tombs, the final resting place for 13 emperors in Ming Dynasties.
-You will visit one of them - Changling, it is regarded as the largest and best preserved of the 13 tombs, you will be impressed by the incredible Chinese imperial funerary art.
+You will visit Changeling, it is regarded as the largest and best preserved of the 13 tombs, you will be impressed by the incredible Chinese imperial funerary art.
 On your way back to Beijing, stop at the Olympic Green to have a glimpse of Bird's Nest and Water Cube (if you want to pay a visit of Bird's Nest and Water Cube, your guide will help you to purchase the entrance tickets).

-After lunch, drive to the Shichahai Area in the old part of Beijing, first you will have about one hour tour of a 300 year old courtyard, with the help of your local tour guide.
+Then drive to the Shichahai Area in the old part of Beijing, you will have about one hour tour of a 300-year-old courtyard, with the help of your local tour guide.
 The housekeeper of the yard will give you a detailed explanation of the old courtyard including its history, layout, Fengshui and other related traditional Chinese cultures.
-Then, have about 1.5 hour rickshaw tour through the narrow alleys (called Hutong locally) to experience the real life of the local Beijing residents.
-The rest of the day you can stroll along the Nanluoguoxiang Hutong for relaxing or buy some souvenirs before you board the overnight train to Xi'an.
+Then, have a rickshaw tour through the narrow alleys (called Hutong locally) to experience the real life of the local Beijing residents.
+The board the high-speed train to Xi'an.

 You will arrive at Xi'an in the early morning, be greeted and assisted to your hotel by your local guide and driver.
 After a short rest at your hotel, drive to visit the Terracotta Warriors and Horses, the Eighth Wonder of the World.
 Since 1974, three pits and more than 10,000 terracotta warriors have been excavated to present the extravagant and picturesque funerary art of Qin Shi Huang, the first emperor in China, who believed that these warriors could protect his mausoleum and help him rule in the afterlife.

-In the evening, enjoy the Tang Dynasty Music and Dance Culture Show after the dumpling buffet dinner.
+In the evening, you can choose to enjoy the Tang Dynasty Music and Dance Culture Show.

 Morning make the excursion trip to Huxian, which is famous for its farmer paintings.
 Picturesque in nature, the local people in Huxian have kept up the fine tradition of drawing the dynamic scenes of their daily life, so here you will see many great folk artworks, and learn more about the Chinese folk culture.